curl/everything-curl/curl-bugs.md

 take us step by step through what you do to get the problem.

-After you submit a bug report, you can expect there to be follow-up questions or perhaps requests that you try out varies things and tasks in order for the developer to be able to narrow down the suspects and make sure your problem is being cornered in properly.
+After you submit a bug report, you can expect there to be follow-up questions or perhaps requests that you try out various things and tasks in order for the developer to be able to narrow down the suspects and make sure your problem is being cornered in properly.